vivekkiran/php-github-api/README.md

-# PHP GitHub API 2.0
+# PHP GitHub API 2.0 -TEST

 In 2.0 lib no longer uses guzzle 3.7, instead it has an HTTPlug abstraction layer.